RibbonDiff — User Guide

 Next Change ⌥⌘↓ Jump to the next changed block (active pane)

-Show/Hide Toolbar ⌥⌘T View menu; toggles the top controls row (Wrap, Swap, Clear) and remembers the setting across launches
+Show/Hide Toolbar ⌥⌘T View menu; toggles the top controls row (Wrap, Whitespace, Swap, Clear) and remembers the setting across launches

 Toggle Wrap ⌃⌘W View menu, window-local